 Empathy is key.
 Supporting and welcoming immigrants requires broadening people’s sense of our shared humanity.
 Research shows that when people think about immigrants as a group distinct from themselves, they tend to support and accept more punitive and dehumanizing policies.

 If you talk about immigration and immigrants, be sure to frame the conversation in terms of shared values – like diversity, inclusive communities, and keeping families together.
 Avoid phrases and language that cue “us versus them” thinking.
 Remember that we are all in this together.
+No matter where we come from or how we got here, we are part of the American story.

 2. Don’t repeat negative myths and stereotypes – even to counter them:

 With so many false and xenophobic ideas circulating, it is important to counter these messages with the truth.
 But be careful about reinforcing anti-immigrant ideas in the process.
-Repeating misinformation makes people more likely to believe it is true, and may reinforce both misinformation and the worldview it occupies, doing more harm than good.
+Repeating misinformation makes people more likely to believe it is true, and may reinforce both misinformation and the worldview it supports, doing more harm than good.
 Debunking myths doesn’t work.

 3. Be truthful and critical about our complex history: